Covington County, Mississippi: National politics

-On the Presidential level, Covington County is solidly Republican and has been for more than two decades.
-A Democrat has not won Covington County since 1976, when native Southerner Jimmy Carter bested Gerald Ford by fewer than 300 votes.
-In the Congress, Covington County falls within the boundaries of Mississippi's Third Congressional District, which is represented by Republican Michael Guest.
+On the presidential level, Covington County is solidly Republican and has been for more than two decades.
+A Democratic presidential candidate has not won Covington County since 1976, when native Southerner Jimmy Carter bested Gerald Ford by fewer than 300 votes.
+In the United States House of Representatives, Covington County falls within the boundaries of Mississippi's 3rd congressional district, which is represented by Republican Michael Guest.
+Guest received 73% of the vote in the county when running for re-election in 2022.

 State politics

 On the state level, Covington County is solidly Republican.
 Not since 1995 has Covington County voted for the Democratic gubernatorial nominee.
 In the 2011 election, Covington County voters elected the Republican nominee in seven of the eight statewide contests.
 In the Mississippi House of Representatives, the majority of Covington County is represented by Joseph L. "Joe" Warren, one of the longest-serving Democrats in the Mississippi House.
 Representing smaller portions of Covington County are Blaine Eaton and Bob Evans, both Democrats.
 In the State Senate, the county is represented by Joey Fillingane, a Republican.